 When transactions are intended to be loans, the objective factors in the right-hand box must be considered and respected.
 Otherwise, the IRS can re-characterize the transactions in ways that have negative tax consequences for shareholders, their corporations, or both.
 Consult with your tax advisor for guidance in your situation.

 At MGA we are here to help you understand and avoid negative tax consequences.
-Reach out to us if you have any questions.
+Don't hesitate to reach out to us if you have any questions.

-Learn more about our full range of services and how we tackle your problems, as we take the complex and make it simple.
+Learn more about our full range of tax services and how we tackle your specific problems, as we take the complex and make it simple.